TatuLund/vaadin-create23/docs/VaadinCreate.PRD.md

 - When the customer’s purchase history receives a purchase-status-changed event for a purchase belonging to the current user, the history grid shall refresh the affected purchase and show a notification about the status change.
 - When the wizard submits a new purchase successfully, the purchase history grid shall refresh and show the newly created `PENDING` purchase.

+### 17.6 Behavioral requirements validated by tests

+- Storefront baseline tests that verify behavior without purchase-history defaults shall use seeded requester data with no prior purchases.
+- Separate storefront tests shall cover requesters with existing purchase history and verify that entering Step 2 prefills the latest delivery address and entering Step 3 preselects the latest approver as supervisor.
+- Storefront tests that depend on existing purchase history or mutate purchase-history state shall be isolated from the no-history baseline coverage.

 ## 18. Purchases (Supervisor/Admin History, Approvals, Stats)